Specy/rooc/README.md

   - [x] Error traces
   - [x] Primitives Operator overloading (for example, `+` for strings)
   - [x] Definition of variable bounds
+  - [x] Javascript defined functions, define js functions to use in the model
 - [x] Simplex resolution
   - [x] Linearization of a generic problem (done except for mod operator)
   - [x] Transformation of a linear problem into the standard form